 1016 (early January)

-Cnut began attacking more regions of England.
-Edmund Ironside summoned an army but the men refused to fight without authorisation from Aethelred.
-Aethelred summoned an army but was warned that his son may betray him and returned to London.
+Canute began attacking more regions of England.
+Edmund Ironside summoned an army but the men refused to fight without authorisation from King Aethelred.
+Aethelred duly summoned an army but after being warned that his son may betray him, he returned to London.

 1016 (23rd April)

-Aethelred died.
+King Aethelred the Unready died.
+He had reigned for 37 years, longer than any Anglo-Saxon King.
 He was succeeded by his son, Edmund Ironside as King Edmund II